New rules for doing business with Europe have arrived

 The UK has left the EU and the Transition Period ended on 31 December 2020 and businesses need to take action.

 The United Kingdom and the European Union have agreed a Trade and Cooperation Agreement, an Agreement on Nuclear Cooperation and an Agreement on Security Procedures for Exchanging and Protecting Classified Information.
 These Agreements are designed to honour the instruction of the British people – expressed in the referendum of 2016 and the general election last year – to take back control of our laws, borders, money, trade and fisheries.
 It changes the basis of our relationship with our European neighbours from EU law to free trade and friendly cooperation.

 The current rules on trade, travel, and business changed on 1 January 2021.
-Make sure you know how this will affect your business and how you can prepare plans in advance.
+Make sure you know how this affects your business.

 You need to act now if you’re: